|

 archives are on micro fiche at Western’s library.
 The first

-account they found was the
+found was the

 original headline story which covered the robbery and details of